Xcode is a large suite of software development tools and libraries from Apple.

 brew install bat

-Python Version Managerpyenv lets you easily switch between multiple versions of Python.
+pyenv Python Version Managerpyenv lets you easily switch between multiple versions of Python.

 Install